-Why remove pathogens when you could kill them?
+Why remove pathogens with soap, water and handwashing when you could kill them?

 The option to kill germs using a hand sanitizer seems like the best option at first glance.
 But there are a few things that make handwashing with soap and water superior to alcohol-based sanitizers.

 Alcohol can be detrimental to skin health.
 The overuse of sanitizers can cause dehydrated skin much quicker than over washing of hands due to alcohol content.
 An important piece of hygiene is maintaining healthy, moisturized skin.
 Learn more about skin health and how to maintain healthy hands here.

 Here at Meritech, we have designed a fully automated handwashing station that will achieve more than 99.9% pathogen removal in less than half the time it takes to scrub your hands manually.
 Learn more about how CleanTech® works here.